Tuesday, December 31, 2019

 - July 19th- A swollen foot because of mosquito and ant bites meant your first trip to urgent care.

 - Aug.
-9th-11th- We took a mini vacay trip as a family to Charleston to visit the Jacos and meet baby Eleanor.
+9th-11th- We took a mini vacay trip as a family to Charleston to visit our friends and meet baby Eleanor.
 You two share a birthday!

 - Aug.
 11th- On the way home from Charleston, we ate at Uno Pizzeria.
 You put toilet paper in the toilet, pushed it down to go under the water, and then placed that same hand in your mouth.
 (This is a memory I seem to have repressed because I do not remember this, but it was on the list in my phone of stories to include in your birthday letter).

 - Sept.
-14th-You said the "u" in "Joshua" for the first time instead of saying "Jaja."
+14th-You said every letter J's name for the first time.
 This hit my heart hard!

 - Sept.
 18th- You started potty training and were using the bathroom like a champ within a week.